How to Deal With Indoor Allergies

 - Wash bedding frequently and launder clothing when you can tell it may be contaminated with pet dander or pollen.
 This is especially important if anyone in the house has allergies!

 - Monitor pets regularly for signs of shedding to prevent excessive hairballs around the house.

 - Maintain good indoor air quality to mask odor-causing substances.
 Whether you’re trying to mask the smell of smoke or pet odors, it’s a good idea to keep your vents clean and the filters in your heating system changed on time!

 - If possible, use a dehumidifier in your home during allergy season.
-They’ll help trap mold and mildew spores from growing inside so they don’t spread throughout the house.
-Once those allergens have been removed, your immune system can focus its energy where it belongs-stopping allergic reactions before they get started!
+This whole-home solution helps trap mold and mildew spores from growing inside so they don’t spread throughout the house.
+Once those allergens have been removed, your immune system can focus its energy where it belongs—stopping allergic reactions before they start!

 Air Filters Can Help Reduce Allergies Indoors: A recent study found that having a higher-rated air filter in the home can help reduce allergy symptoms and allergies.
 This is because it reduces the number of indoor allergens, such as dust mites or pet dander.
 Find out which filter to choose ➞

 How can you get rid of seasonal allergies?
 The best way to overcome the symptoms of seasonal allergies is not to be exposed to allergens in the first place!
 You can prevent the most unpleasant allergy symptoms by controlling your exposure to allergens like pollen and dust mites.
 Here’s how: